deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 * `Docker Bearer Token Realm` is enabled
 * Docker proxy repository was created
-* Deckhouse is able to access created repository using one of the following ways:
-  * Anonymous repository access was enabled
+* `Allow anonymous docker pull` is enabled
 * Access control was configured:
   * Nexus role with `nx-repository-view-docker-<your-repo>-browse` and `nx-repository-view-docker-<your-repo>-read` permissions was created
   * Nexus user was created with a role above
 * `Maximum metadata age` for created repository was set to 0

 ##### How to configure Nexus